atxrenegade/directory_cozumel/notes.md

 X 1. fix business methods: add_category, build_business to not duplicate category_id

-2. Test database
+X 2.
+Test database

-3. Create Business Objects to export as JSON Objects
+X 3.
+Create Business Objects to export as JSON Objects

-4. Change db map columns to lat and long in model, migrations, and methods, and seeds
+X 4.
+Change db map columns to lat and long in model, migrations, and methods, and seeds

-5. Add basic HTML for directory view
+X5.
+Add basic HTML for directory view

 7. Add radio button for search by name and search by category